majid-mokhtari/bidMarket/README.md

 Please follow the instruction below to run the application:

-clone the repo
+1. clone the repoclone the repo
-cd market-place and run 'npm install' cd market-place and run 'npm start'
+2. cd market-place and run 'npm install'
+3. cd market-place and run 'npm start'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).